pavlovtech/NextBlog/content/posts/crafting-awesome-wordpress-site.md

 ## Conclusion

 WordPress is 20 years old but still the most popular CMS.
 Like it or not, half of the internet runs on it, and no other CMS has any good features to make people switch.
-WordPress development might be frustrating because there are different approaches to building custom themes.
+WordPress development might be frustrating because different approaches to building custom themes exist.
 But you can be pretty productive once you get the hang of it.